 Lease payments are subject to VAT at the standard rate of 17 %.
 VAT is recoverable by the lessee provided it is a taxable person using the artwork in the course of its business activity.

-4.3.
-Watch points
+Watch points and audit risks

 - Requalification as a benefit in kind: If the purchase option is exercised personally by a manager at a discounted price, the difference between the contractual residual value and market value may be requalified as a taxable benefit in kind (art.
 6 StAnpG).